Automated theorem proving: First-order theorem proving

 In the late 1960s agencies funding research in automated deduction began to emphasize the need for practical applications.
 One of the first fruitful areas was that of program verification whereby first-order theorem provers were applied to the problem of verifying the correctness of computer programs in languages such as Pascal, Ada, etc. Notable among early program verification systems was the Stanford Pascal Verifier developed by David Luckham at Stanford University.
 This was based on the Stanford Resolution Prover also developed at Stanford using John Alan Robinson's resolution principle.
 This was the first automated deduction system to demonstrate an ability to solve mathematical problems that were announced in the Notices of the American Mathematical Society before solutions were formally published.

 First-order theorem proving is one of the most mature subfields of automated theorem proving.
 The logic is expressive enough to allow the specification of arbitrary problems, often in a reasonably natural and intuitive way.
 On the other hand, it is still semi-decidable, and a number of sound and complete calculi have been developed, enabling fully automated systems.
-More expressive logics, such as Higher-order logics, allow the convenient expression of a wider range of problems than first order logic, but theorem proving for these logics is less well developed.
+More expressive logics, such as higher-order logics, allow the convenient expression of a wider range of problems than first-order logic, but theorem proving for these logics is less well developed.

+Relationship with SMT

+There is substantial overlap between first-order automated theorem provers and SMT solvers.
+Generally, automated theorem provers focus on supporting full first-order logic with quantifiers, whereas SMT solvers focus more on supporting various theories (interpreted predicate symbols).
+ATPs excel at problems with lots of quantifiers, whereas SMT solvers do well on large problems without quantifiers.
+The line is blurry enough that some ATPs participate in SMT-COMP, while some SMT solvers participate in CASC.

 Benchmarks, competitions, and sources

-The quality of implemented systems has benefited from the existence of a large library of standard benchmark examples — the Thousands of Problems for Theorem Provers (TPTP) Problem Library — as well as from the CADE ATP System Competition (CASC), a yearly competition of first-order systems for many important classes of first-order problems.
+The quality of implemented systems has benefited from the existence of a large library of standard benchmark examples—the Thousands of Problems for Theorem Provers (TPTP) Problem Library—as well as from the CADE ATP System Competition (CASC), a yearly competition of first-order systems for many important classes of first-order problems.

 Some important systems (all have won at least one CASC competition division) are listed below.